-Besides feeding them a complete and balanced nutritious diet, puppies of all breed sizes need an appropriate amount of calories during growth.
+Besides feeding them a complete and balanced nutritious puppy diet, puppies of all breed sizes need an appropriate amount of calories during growth.
 Not too many and not too little – it’s all about balance (how many times are we going to say ‘balance’ in this article…)

 The right amount of calories will be the amount that supports normal growth and maintains the puppy at an optimal lean body condition.

 A good thing to remember is that maximal growth is not optimal growth.
-Overfeeding and excessive weight gain in large dogs puts them at high risk of developmental orthopedic conditions such as hip dysplasia.
+Overfeeding and excessive weight gain in large dogs puts them at high risk of developmental orthopaedic conditions such as hip dysplasia.